Mengkodingan/ckptw/README.md

     autoMention?: boolean;
     /* You can use custom adapters to store your bot's session auth state.
 The default will be stored locally with baileys default multi auth state. */ authAdapter?: Promise<any>;
+    /* Browser configuration for the WhatsApp Web client.
+Default to be Chrome in Ubuntu.
+You should only set a valid/logical browser config, otherwise the pair will fail. */ browser?: WABrowserDescription;
 }
 ```